dmytro-landiak/tb-monitoring-tool/README.md

-# env-status-test
+# thingsboard-env-monitoring-tool
-Thingsboard environment status test
+Thingsboard environment monitoring tool

 The project that is able to check the status of the Thingsboard environment by sending the messages to a specified number of devices and expect them to be processed within a given period of time.